-Ocho Rios, located on the Northern Coast of Jamaica, is one of the main tourist destinations in Jamaica.
-The former sleepy fishing village became a popular port of call for massive cruise ships.
+Ocho Rios, located on the Northern Coast of Jamaica, is, without doubt, one of the main tourist destinations in Jamaica.
+The former sleepy fishing village became a popular port of call for massive cruise ships, though.
 On-the-beaten-track Ocho Rios with a vast number of duty-free shops, craft markets, restaurants and night clubs have helped to give the town its touristy reputation.

 However, this is just one side of the story of Ochi.
-With mountainous terrain and lush rainforest, Ocho Rios is famous for its natural beauty.
+With mountainous terrain and lush rainforest, Ocho Rios is also famous for its natural beauty.
 Therefore it is a paradise for tourists in search of adventure.
-In fact, the area is home to a collection of unmissable things to do that should be on every traveller`s list.
+In fact, the area is home to a collection of unmissable things to do that should be on every traveller’s list.

 Unmissable Things To Do In Ocho Rios